 Reverse-engineering neocortical intelligence

-We will use detailed measurements of function and structure of mouse visual cortex to reverse engineer the inference and learning algorithms of the brain.
-With our amazing experimental collaborators, we will record optically from 105 neurons (hundreds at a time) of a behaving mouse across all layers of cortex using 3-photon microscopy.
-We will then use electron microscopy to reconstruct the nanoscale wiring of this circuit, and synthesize these diverse measurements in the context of probabilistic inference to relate distributed computations to algorithms.
+We are using detailed measurements of function and structure of mouse visual cortex to reverse engineer the inference and learning algorithms of the brain.
+We have recorded optically from 105 neurons (thousands at a time) of a behaving mouse across all layers of cortex using 2- and 3-photon microscopy.
+We then use electron microscopy to reconstruct the nanoscale wiring of this circuit, and synthesize these diverse measurements in the context of probabilistic inference to relate distributed computations to algorithms.
 Finally, we will apply these new algorithms to real-world computer vision problems.
 See ninai.org for more details.

-Collaborators: Andreas Tolias (PI); Xaq Pitkow (co-PI); Key personnel: Ankit Patel, Chris Xu, Raquel Urtasun, Rich Zemel, Matthias Bethge, Liam Paninsky, Richard Baraniuk, Thanos Siapas, Clay Reid, Sebastian Seung.
+Collaborators: Andreas Tolias (PI); Xaq Pitkow (co-PI); Key personnel: Ankit Patel, Chris Xu, Raquel Urtasun, Rich Zemel, Matthias Bethge, Liam Paninsky, Clay Reid, Sebastian Seung.
 Funding: IARPA, MICrONS project.
+Lab members: Rajkumar Raju, KiJung Yoon, Emin Orhan.

 Distributed computations for complex tasks